Pistonight/botw-studio/docs/network/protocol.md

 #### Behavior
 - Received by Switch:
   - Create a new session with the module and respond with `0x0101` Activate Module Response with the same serial ID and the new session ID.
   - If the Switch is at its maximum number of opened sessions.
-A `0x0300` Error Message will be sent instead
+A `0x1300` Switch Error Message will be sent instead

 ---